-2-6.3 PROJECT TEAM
+2-7.3 PROJECT TEAM

-A Project Team shall be responsible for conducting the periodic reviews described in Section 2-22.
-The Project Team shall consist of the agency representatives identified in Section 2-6.2 above, or their designees, and a representative designated by the Commanding General of the USASMDC.
+A Project Team shall be responsible for conducting the periodic reviews described in Section 2-24.
+The Project Team shall consist of the agency representatives from the Appropriate Agencies identified in Section 2-7.2 above, or their designees, a representative designated by the Commanding General of the USASMDC, and other supporting agency representatives, as listed below.
 Co-Chairpersons of the Project Team shall be the representatives from the USEPA and USASMDC.
+The members of the Project Team are: